Springle3152/ohapp/readme.md

 Install Git.
 [Here](https://github.com/DHRI-Curriculum/git/blob/master/sections/gitconfig.md) are instructions on how to install Git.

-Install Python 3.
-[Here](https://www.anaconda.com/distribution/#download-section) are instructions for downloading and installing Python using Anaconda.
+Install [Python 3](https://www.anaconda.com/distribution/#download-section) using Anaconda.
 Anaconda is hefty so this installation will take a little time.
 We find, however, that installing Anaconda is the best way to install Python.

 ## Procedure